Where to find a pop-up COVID-19 vaccine clinic in Toronto today

 Dozens of vaccination clinics will be operating in Toronto today, including several pop-up sites where residents can get a shot without an appointment.

-Most clinics are open to those 12 years and older who live and work in select postal codes and many are offering second doses.
+Most clinics are open to those 12 years and older who live and work in select postal codes and many are offering both first and second doses.

 Here is a list of pop-up clinics operating today: